rezaeih/CS790-spring24/exercises/ecn/README.md

 First we have to change the ipv4_t header by splitting the TOS field into DiffServ and ECN fields.
 Remember to update the checksum block accordingly.
 Then, in the egress control block we must compare the queue length with ECN_THRESHOLD.
+You will be implementing floating threshold ecn marking:
+You will check the queue length each 1 second.
+If the queue length is less than 10 packets, ECN threshold will be set to a very large value.
+Otherwise, ECN threshold will be 10 packets.
+Then you should mark all (ECN = 3) those packets that are scheduled behind the threshold.
-If the queue length is larger than the threshold, the ECN flag will be set.
-Note that this logic should happen only if the end-host declared supporting ECN by setting the original ECN to 1 or 2.
+Note that this logic should
+happen only if the end-host declared supporting ECN by setting the original ECN to 1 or 2.